 The Colorado Public Health Mentoring Program is a collaboration among the Colorado Public Health Association(CPHA), Public Health Nurses Association of Colorado (PHNAC), and the Colorado Environmental Health Association (CEHA).
 Each cohort is selected on an annual basis.
-Applications for the next cohort will be open in September 2015.
-Beginning in 2016, the program will start in January and run through September.
+Applications for the each cohort will be open in September/October annually.
+The program will start in January and run through September of each year.

 Mentoring is developmental relationship in which a person nurtures the professional development of another.
 Mentoring can create access to career opportunities, improve recruitment and retention, enrich leadership, increase adaptability in the midst of challenges, heighten professional satisfaction and decrease stress and role conflict.

 The vision of the Colorado Public Health Mentoring Program is to contribute to an engaged, connected, competent public health workforce in Colorado that effectively prevents, promotes, and protects the health of Coloradans.

 The goals of the Colorado Public Health Mentoring Program are:

 - To provide opportunities for mentors to enrich their contributions to public health and further develop as leaders;